 Businesses changed directions rapidly due to the pandemic in 2020.
 Many people made quick adjustments that may not have been the best for long term success.
 This is understandable, as business owners needed to act fast when governmental regulations changed.
 Businesses that were able to move to remote work were told they need to.
 Others were shut down altogether.
-It was chaotic and information was changing frequently as more and more data was collected.
-A common strategy during this tumultuous time was to leave company equipment at the office and rely on employees to use personal equipment when at home.
+It was chaotic and information was changing frequently as more and more data came in.
+A common strategy during this tumultuous time was to leave company equipment at the office and rely on employees to use personal equipment while remote.
 Some of this was driven from not wanting to move desktop computers back and forth.
 Some had work systems that were unable to handle “virtual” style meetings and applications.
 Some encouraged the use of personal equipment because work environments were constantly changing due to the government regulations.

 Although the variability of the time helped to justify the strategy, it’s well past due to stop that practice and get users back under the umbrella of corporate provided equipment.
-Below are some of the top reasons we feel this needs to be done sooner rather than later.
+Here’s why this needs to be done sooner rather than later.

-- Support Costs – The end goal of supporting your users should always be to try and eliminate ALL avoidable support tickets.
+The end goal of supporting your users should always be to try and eliminate ALL avoidable support tickets.
 When you or your employees need IT help, they generally cannot perform some part of their work.
 This is not good for anyone.
 A large portion of creating that support outcome is standardization of policy, process, equipment, and software.
-When you start changing the environment by introducing new software, hardware, different processes, and potentially adjusted policies, your support costs increase.
+When you start changing the environment by introducing new software, hardware, and different processes, your support costs increase.
 It is inevitable and escalates avoidable down time for your employees.

-- Productivity – Along with the additional down time from support issues noted above, productivity also takes a hit when relying on employees to use personal equipment.
+Along with the additional down time from support issues noted above, productivity also takes a hit.
+This is common when relying on employees to use personal equipment while remote.
 This is for a number of reasons, which include:

 - Outdated equipment